Note From Lainie:

 WHY I’M GRATEFUL TO HAVE CHARCOT MARIE TOOTH DISEASE

 December 21, 2015 is my CMT diagnosis day….
-I currently have significant muscle atrophy in my calves, lower arms, and hands, muscle fasciculations throughout my body, I have bi-lateral foot drop, my toes no longer support my body and are painfully beginning to claw, and I am currently on my second set of AFO’s which are cumbersome and incredibly uncomfortable.
-I am grateful for this disease and I was grateful for this disease on diagnosis day.
-Not grateful in the sense that I wake up every morning to Sunshine and birds singing celebrating the fact that I have a chronic illness but grateful that I am here and GET to wake up every morning.
-Today, I am stronger both physically, mentally, and spiritually than I was 3 years ago prior to my CMT diagnosis.
+I currently have significant muscle atrophy in my calves, lower arms, and hands, muscle fasciculations throughout my body.
+I have bilateral foot drop.
+My toes no longer support my body and are painfully beginning to claw.
+I am currently on my second set of AFOs which are cumbersome and incredibly uncomfortable.
+I am grateful for this disease, and I was grateful for this disease on diagnosis day.
+Not grateful in the sense that I wake up every morning to sunshine and birds singing celebrating the fact that I have a chronic illness.
+But I am grateful that I am here and GET to wake up every morning.
+Today, I am stronger both physically, mentally, and spiritually than I was three years ago prior to my CMT diagnosis.